The mysterious Middle Ages

 Samuel Clemens remarked that William Shakespeare could not have written the plays and other literary works attributed to him because he demonstrated a knowledge of Italy that could not be acquired by someone who had never traveled there.
 The flaw in this logic is that William Shakespeare might very well have traveled there.

-Nothing is known about his whereabouts from the time he was Christened, shortly after his birth, and his marriage to Anne Hathaway, eighteen years later, and it is hard to imagine that he dutifully began to learn the glove-making trade after graduating from grammar school.
-(He obviously knew much more than what he was likely to learn at Kings New School -- a free grammar school a quarter mile from his home.
+Nothing is known about his whereabouts from the time he was Christened, shortly after his birth, and his marriage to Anne Hathaway, eighteen years later.
+But we do know that he did not settle down, after graduating from grammar school to learn the glove-making trade from his father.
+Neither did he attend a university.

-He needn't have acquired his vast fund of knowledge learned at a University, as I will demonstrate.
-Suppose the grammar school had recommended that he should go on to a University after his graduation, as seems likely.
-It is easy to imagine that his father said, "No, he is my only son, and I will teach him to make fine gloves."
-And the next morning he crept out of the house and joined a theatrical company.
+It seems likely that he attended The King's New School, a free grammar school a quarter mile from his home.
+And knowing about William Shakespeare's capabilities it seems likely that his teachers there recommended that he should acquire a university education.
+But it is easy to imagine that his father replied, "No, he is my only son, and I will teach him to make fine gloves."
+And that the next morning he crept out of the house and joined a theatrical company.

 Boy actors who could play in female roles were in high demand, because women and girls were forbidden to play on the stage, and no doubt a boy with Shakespeare's great talent could quickly land a job in the theatre.